Gaming Slang Language Evolution: How Video Games Are Shaping Modern Communication

 Gaming Identity Through Language

-The finding: When Gen Z uses gaming terms in non-gaming contexts, they're signaling:
+Using gaming slang signals gaming identity.
+When Gen Z uses gaming terms in non-gaming contexts, they're signaling:

-- Gaming cultural knowledge
+- Gaming cultural knowledge and literacy

-- Digital native identity
+- Digital native identity and comfort with internet culture

 The Mainstreaming of Gaming Culture